Academic Policies, Forms, and Handbooks for Graduate Students

 The iSchool provides flexible academic programs that may be changed or altered to accommodate students' needs by using the following file documentation.
 Click on the headings below for available request forms and waivers.
 Please email all completed paperwork to firstname.lastname@example.org.

-All MLIS and MIM students are required to choose a specialization by the end of their first semester in the program.
+All MIM students are required to choose a specialization by the end of their first semester in the program.
+MLIS students only need to declare a specialization if they are pursuing the School Library specialization.
 Although specializations do not appear on your diploma or transcript, students are encouraged to include specializations on a resume/CV to emphasize their area(s) of expertise.

 Waiving Core Courses